Laguna1989/obsidian_notes/tools/valgrind.md

+---
+tags:
+  - cpp
+---
-valgrind is a tool to find memory leaks, e.g. for #cpp files
+valgrind is a tool to find memory leaks

 # parameters for doing a full check
 ```